amclin/poc-semantic-release-npm-error/readme.md

 # Instructions
+This is a sample repo to replicate the bug described in https://github.com/semantic-release/npm/issues/357

 ## Normal Usage
 1. Use Node 12 or Node 14, with default NPM (6.x) provided by that version of Node